xcart/xcart-docs/_pages/kb_en/setting_up_x-cart_5_environment/speeding_up_your_store.md

 *   Category page: faster than 1.5 sec;
 *   Product page: faster than 2 sec.

-Also it's possible to use [https://www.webpagetest.org]( https://www.webpagetest.org "Speeding up your store") to test a site performance.
+Also it is possible to use [https://www.webpagetest.org]( https://www.webpagetest.org "Speeding up your store") to test a site performance.

 {% toc **How can I speed up my store?** %}